Rev Lerys Campbell

-My name is Lynn Bowerman and I am an Assistant Curate here at St Clement's Church.
+My name is Lynn Bowerman and I am an Associate Priest here at St Clement's Church.

 I moved to Poole over 30 years ago to work as a Teacher in local primary and middle schools.
 I also volunteered as a school governor while my children were of school age.

 I have been part of this church community for almost 20 years, and it was on a parish Pilgrimage to the Holy Land in 2009 that God "called" me to ordination.
 St Clement's congregations encouraged me to pursue that calling, and have been a source of both support and encouragement throughout my theological training.
 I am delighted to be able to continue here for the foreseeable future, serving the spiritual needs of this prayerful and loving community.